-Angel: An odd example: the demon Sahjahn spends a good chunk of the third season working against Angel, but when the two finally meet Angel has no idea why Sahjahn hates him, driving the latter to disappear in fury.
-Of course, Angel was a bit justified in this: Sahjahn's beef was a future event that Sahjahn knew about from a prophecy.
-A prophecy that he had even rewritten himself centuries before, so that it was basically impossible for Angel to know about it.
-Granted, existing outside of time might mess with his perceptions a bit, but really Sahjahn's expectations just seem a little high.
+Angel: An odd example: the demon Sahjhan spends a good chunk of the third season working against Angel, but when the two finally meet, Angel has no idea why Sahjhan hates him, driving the latter to disappear in fury.
+Of course, Angel was a bit justified in this: Sahjhan's beef was a future event that Sahjhan knew about from a prophecy.
+A prophecy that he had even rewritten himself centuries before, so it was basically impossible for Angel to know about it.
+Granted, existing outside of time might mess with his perceptions a bit, but, really, Sahjhan's expectations just seem a little high.

 Blade: The Series: Marcus Van Sciver has spent decades plotting revenge against the pureblood Damek, who brutally murdered his wife in front of him and then had Van Sciver sent to a bunch of feral vampires, who ended up turning him.
 Eventually, Marcus confronts Damek and starts a fight.
 Right before Van Sciver kills him, Damek laughs and tells him that he can't even remember Marcus's wife or him.
 Justified in that he is centuries old and, presumably, has been killing people all this time.